elchs/LetoDBf/Readme.txt

  -- all OS:             hbmk2 letodbaddon.hbp
  Then the server executable goes into the place, where the Harbour executable directory is.
- In Windows the letodb.ini goes also into same place, in Linux it goes into: "/etc", where you need root rights to change config options.
+ In Windows the letodb.ini goes also into same place, in Linux it goes into: "/etc", where you need admin rights to change config options.
  !
 Installing LetoDBf needs to outcomment and adjust the <LogPath> in letodb.ini !
  Use e.g. temporary directory of your OS, where normal users have write rights, e.g.: "/tmp".

       2.2 Borland Win32 C++ compiler
-      2.3 MS Visual C compiler
+      2.3 Old MS Visual C compiler

  If the above described way to compile with ".hbp" files does not work ( wrong setup ?, no hbmk2 ), for BCC and old older MsVc exists a make_b32.bat and a make_vc.bat.
 Look into, adapt OS search